0

 02 Science

-Our lead therapeutic is composed of four engineered enzyme variants optimized for broad-spectrum microplastic degradation within the human body.
+Our lead therapeutic candidate is composed of four engineered enzyme variants optimized for broad-spectrum microplastic degradation within the human body.

 At Elora, we’re developing a first-of-its-kind therapeutic: a systemically delivered enzyme composition designed to degrade microplastics in vivo.
 Unlike environmental enzymes, ours are optimized for human physiology, stable in serum, active at physiological pH, and capable of transforming synthetic polymers into small, excretable monomers.